brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 }
 ```

-To Test you API directly with CURL use the following command.
+To Test your API directly with CURL use the following command.
 ```
 curl https://api.openai.com/v1/chat/completions \
  -H "Content-Type: application/json" \